-We talked to Marco Pizza, co-founder of Satisfaid on how the mobile app allows entrepreneurs to monitor their clients’ journey while measuring the customer experience through the collection of a feedback that is real-time, easy and quick and here is what he said about it.
+Marco Pizza, co-founder of Satisfaid tells us how the mobile app allows entrepreneurs to monitor their clients’ journey while measuring the customer experience.

 First of all, how are you and your family doing in these COVID-19 times?